-- 17-13-1 DEFINITION.
-Home Occupation Any occupation of a service character which is clearly secondary to the main use of the premises as a dwelling unit, and which does not change the character thereof except as provided in Section 17-13-5 of the Zoning Ordinance of the City of Lakewood. - 17-13-2 PURPOSE AND INTENT.
-It is the purpose and intent of this chapter to: - (1) Maintain neighborhood integrity and preserve the residential character of neighborhoods by encouraging compatible land uses. - (2) Provide residents of the City with an option to utilize their residences as a place to enhance or fulfill personal economic goals as long as the choice of home occupation does not infringe upon the residential rights of neighborhood inhabitants. - (3) Establish criteria for operating home occupations in dwelling units within residential districts. - (4) Minimize the impact a home occupation has on a neighborhood with respect to public and private services such as street, sewer, water and electrical systems. - 17-13-3 PERFORMANCE STANDARDS FOR CN, 1-R, 2-R, 3-R, 3-RA, 4-R, 5-R AND MIXED USE OR SINGLE USE ZONE.
-A home occupation operating from a single family detached or duplex residential dwelling unit in CN, 1-R, 2-R, 3-R, 3-RA, 4-R, 5-R and Mixed Use or Single Use Zones, shall meet the following conditions: - (1) Area of use: The area used for a home occupation shall not exceed 25% of the habitable space of the dwelling unit.
+17-13-1.
+DEFINITION.
+Home Occupation - Any occupation of a service character which is clearly secondary to the main use of the premises as a dwelling unit, and which does not change the character thereof except as provided in Section 17-13-5 of the Zoning Ordinance of the City of Lakewood.

+17-13-2.
+PURPOSE AND INTENT.
+It is the purpose and intent of this chapter to:

+- (1) Maintain neighborhood integrity and preserve the residential character of neighborhoods by encouraging compatible land uses. - (2) Provide residents of the City with an option to utilize their residences as a place to enhance or fulfill personal economic goals as long as the choice of home occupation does not infringe upon the residential rights of neighborhood inhabitants. - (3) Establish criteria for operating home occupations in dwelling units within residential districts. - (4) Minimize the impact a home occupation has on a neighborhood with respect to public and private services such as street, sewer, water, and electrical systems. - 17-13-3 PERFORMANCE STANDARDS FOR CN, 1-R, 2-R, 3-R, 3-RA, 4-R, 5-R AND PLANNED DEVELOPMENT ZONE.
+A home occupation operating from a single family detached or duplex residential dwelling unit in CN, 1-R, 2-R, 3-R, 3-RA, 4-R, 5-R and Planned Development Zones, shall meet the following conditions: (As amended by 0-93-34.) - (1) Area of use: The area used for a home occupation shall not exceed twenty-five (25) percent of the habitable space of the dwelling unit.
 Habitable space shall be as defined in the Lakewood Building Code.